jeffblackadar/mre/docs/en/lessons/transcribe_handrwriting.md

 difficulty: 2
 ---

+__Draft__

 ## Introduction

 Handwritten documents are often valuable sources for historians.
-However, transcribing handwitten text is timeconsuming.
-This lesson demonstrates a method to use a web service to transcribe handwriting, Microsoft Azure Cognitive Services Computer Vision.
+However, transcribing handwitten text is time consuming.
+This lesson demonstrates a method to use a web-based service to transcribe handwriting, Microsoft Azure Cognitive Services Computer Vision.
 While far from perfect, it can be a useful tool to reduce the time required to transcribe handwriting and continues to improve.
 Azure's Computer Vision is a ready to use service and requires no pre-training to prepare it.
-The steps below will describe how to register for access, connect and transcribe an image on a website using its URL as well as transcribe an image on the local file system of your machine.
+The steps below will describe how to register for access, connect and transcribe handwriting in an image.

 When there are several technology choices available to do optical character recognition (OCR), why would you want other one?
-At the time of writing Azure Computer Vision has an advantage over other methods where it can transcribe Latin alphabet handwriting without custom training by the user.
+At the time of writing, Azure Computer Vision has an advantage over other methods where it can transcribe Latin alphabet handwriting without custom training by the user.

 ## Prerequisites